Niten001/DaedalSmartShower/README.md

 changes on your branch.

 Now that you have performed a *rebase* on your branch you are ready to push your local branch up to the GitHub repository so that you can perform a
-*Pull Request* on your branch.
+*pull request* on your branch.
 (You can do this at any time to share your branch with other members of the team, however you should not complete a
 *pull request* until you have completed the changes to your code and the outcomes addressed in the project pane referencing this branch).
 To push your code all you need to do is run the following command.
 ```
 git push https://github.com/Niten001/DaedalSmartShower.git <branch-name>
 ```

-When you wish to complete a *Pull Request* on your code go to the GitHub repository and you should either be prompted to create a pull request, or you can select *New pull request* and include the following information.
+When you wish to complete a *pull request* on your code go to the GitHub repository and you should either be prompted to create a pull request, or you can select *New pull request* and include the following information.
 ```
 Title of the project pane